FlatHippo/ChimpanzeeTestAI/README.md

 # ChimpanzeeTestAI
-An AI that basically just plays the chimpanzee test for you on humanbenchmark.com
+An AI that basically just plays the chimpanzee test for you on humanbenchmark.com using image recognition